top of page

 Caring for children and young people brings additional responsibilities for employees and volunteers of this organisation.
 All employees and volunteers are responsible for promoting the safety and well-being of children and young people by:

-Notifying the Child Abuse Report Line on 13 14 78 as soon as possible if they have a reasonable suspicion that a child or young person has been/is being harmed or is at risk of harm.
+• Notifying the Child Abuse Report Line on 13 14 78 as soon as possible if they have a reasonable suspicion that a child or young person has been/is being harmed or is at risk of harm.

-Staff and volunteers at Premier are required to notify management after they have made a report to CARL/SAPOL regarding a child or young person receiving a service from the organisation.
+• Staff and volunteers at Premier are required to notify management after they have made a report to CARL/SAPOL regarding a child or young person receiving a service from the organisation.

-Treating all children and young people with dignity, equality and respect.
+• Treating all children and young people with dignity, equality and respect.

-Adhering to this organisation’s child safe policy at all times.
+• Adhering to this organisation’s child safe policy at all times.

-Listening and responding appropriately to the views and concerns of children and young people within the organisation.
+• Listening and responding appropriately to the views and concerns of children and young people within the organisation.

-Taking all reasonable steps to ensure the safety and protection of children and young people within the organisation.
+• Taking all reasonable steps to ensure the safety and protection of children and young people within the organisation.

-Ensuring children and young people understand their rights and explaining to the child in age-appropriate language what they can expect when participating in a service, activity or program offered by the organisation.
+• Ensuring children and young people understand their rights and explaining to the child in age-appropriate language what they can expect when participating in a service, activity or program offered by the organisation.

-Responding quickly, fairly and transparently to any serious complaints made by a child, young person or their parent/guardian.
+• Responding quickly, fairly and transparently to any serious complaints made by a child, young person or their parent/guardian.

-Employees/volunteers will not take part in any unnecessary physical contact with a child or young person.
+• Employees/volunteers will not take part in any unnecessary physical contact with a child or young person.

-Use of physical contact only in the circumstance where it is necessary for primarily dance teachers to place a child’s or young person’s feet or arms in the correct position or costume measuring, and permission of the child has been gained after the reason for touching has been explained.
+• Use of physical contact only in the circumstance where it is necessary for primarily dance teachers to place a child’s or young person’s feet or arms in the correct position or costume measuring, and permission of the child has been gained after the reason for touching has been explained.

-Employees/volunteers will not discriminate against any child or young person because of age, gender, cultural background, religion, vulnerability, or sexuality.
+• Employees/volunteers will not discriminate against any child or young person because of age, gender, cultural background, religion, vulnerability, or sexuality.

 Risk Management Plan

-Accessing the outside toilets alone: Child will be chaperoned by a volunteer with WWCC or Student teacher if parent is not available.
+Child will be chaperoned by a volunteer with WWCC or Student teacher if parent is not available.

-Dance injuries: Is managed by teachers instructing safe dance practices.
+Is managed by teachers instructing safe dance practices.
 All teachers are First Aid trained.
 Staff are to follow our procedures for completing incident reports.
 Reports are to be provided to Director Nikki Abdilla and are kept on file.
 First aid supplies are available in studio 1 and ice packs are available and accessible from the freezer in waiting room of studio 1&2.

-Student Drop Off & Pick Up: Students should arrive 15-30 minutes before class to warm up and stretch.
-Students should wait in the waiting room.
-Parents must supervise until class has started.
 Parents must arrive at least 5 minutes before the end of class to pick their child up from inside the waiting room.
 Waiting Rooms are accessible by security code provided to attending families only.
 Students and families are aware by signage to not answer the door to strangers.

 Parents are advised that Premier School of Dance cannot provide supervision for students when they are not in class.
 This includes the waiting room, outside access toilet, and car park.
 Parents or guardians must supervise their child or organise a nominated adult to supervise their child.
 This includes breaks between classes.

-Hot Weather Policy: Studios are air conditioned.
-For health and safety reasons classes may be modified to be less physically strenuous in extreme temperatures over 40 degrees.
-Students will have regular drink breaks.
-Child says that they do not want to go home with parent: Ask student for reason, go with the student to greet the parent.
+Ask student for reason, go with the student to greet the parent.
 Speak to the parent.
 If there is suspicion of harm to the child, staff or volunteer will action a call to (CARL): 13 14 78 as soon as possible.

 Parent witnesses another parent harming a child whilst at the studio.